hofmannedv/cheatsheets/README.md

 These cheatsheets are available as printed versions, too, and include additional sheets for your notes.
 Suitable as training material for Linux courses and preparation for obtaining a Linux certificate.

+Currently, these cheatsheets are included:

+- Vi/Vim text editor
+- Working with Bash
+- Package management under Debian GNU/Linux, and Ubuntu
+- Essential commands for Linux
+- How to use the Nano text editor

 50 pages, coloured, including 19 pages of cheatsheets.

 You can obtain them from Amazon as follows: